gustavorglima/Ender3-v1-4.2.7-BLTouch-Marlin-Firmware/README.md

-# Configure Marlin 2.1.2.5 for Ender 3 v1 — Creality v4.2.7 with BLTouch
+# Configure Marlin 2.1.2.5 for Ender 3 v1 with Creality v4.2.7 board and BLTouch

 This repository contains customized configuration files for the Marlin 3D printer firmware.